 You can generate a service key from your Palico App project directory

-Add the entries to your NextJS .env
+Add the entries to your NextJS .env file:

 Setup Server-Side Authorization